Veil-Project/veil-project.github.io/en/drafts/2020-02-19-Lite-Wallet-Preview.md

 6. No longer will users have to worry about sizing their holdings for optimal staking.
 The wallet will just take care of that for you, automatically and behind the scenes.

+7. Networks sometimes fork, and users need to know this.
+The currently wallet requires you to access to the "current block hash", and then compare that the current block hash in an explorer somewhere to know if you're forked.
+Who understands that?
+Practically nobody.
+And that's not something people *should have to understand.* The Lite Wallet will monitor itself, and *let you know if it believes it's forked.* (Isn't that just how it should be? :-)

 These are just a few examples of the ideas, trade-offs and decisions being taken in the Lite Wallet in the interest of optimizing the user experience.
 If you'd like to take a deep dive into the level of internal debate and trade-offs focused on user experience, you can read this [internal publication][1] arguing for the removal of an internally proposed feature that would likely create confusion for 95% of all users, to address an extremely rare edge case.

 # Sneak Peek